Applied collaborations, field engagement, and sustainability practice

 Urban heat island analysis

-Analysis of land surface temperature and land cover change to assess how urbanization shapes heat exposure across cities and subregions, with emphasis on long term spatial patterns.
+Quantified land surface temperature patterns using satellite remote sensing and land cover data to assess how urbanization influences heat exposure across cities and subregions over time.

 Applied public engagement project